-In the middle of a global shutdown, a lot of people are finding themselves with more free time…and less to do with it.
-Restaurants, stores, museums, libraries, gyms, and even parks and hiking trails are currently no-go zones in a lot of areas.
-Even just spending a day with friends is off the table.
+In the middle of a recession, a lot of people are finding themselves with more free time…and less to do with it.
+Restaurants, stores, museums, libraries, gyms, and even parks and hiking trails are currently too expensive in a lot of areas.
+Even just spending a day out with friends costs a lot.

-The silver lining is that since everything is closed, there are few places to spend money.
-It’s like the No Spend November challenge, except it’s a couple months late and it’s mandatory.
+The silver lining is that since everything is expensive, there are few things to do when you’re bored and broke.
+It’s like the No Spend November challenge, except it’s mandatory for you.

 You can embrace the challenge and still have fun at home with these free/cheap entertainment ideas.
 Some are even productive, and you might come out the other side of this experience with a new skill, habit, or hobby to show for it.

 These have been some of my favorite cheap things to do lately, although my work schedule is still normal.
-Whether you’re on a hiatus, working from home, or looking for weekend plans, these are all social-distancing-approved.
+Whether you’re on a hiatus, working from home, or looking for weekend plans, these are all cheap and frugal-approved.

 Learn to Cook New Recipes